Armour/Django-Webpack-React-Typescript-HMR-Boilerplate/README.md

 You probably want to change:

-1. Database
+1. Database Config
 2. Timezone
 3. Cache Method
 4. Others

-(if you are using `postgresql`, then the default setting is good to go, otherwise you may need to install database driver for your own database)
+(if you are using `postgresql`, then create a user called `django` with `django` database, and the default setting is good to go, otherwise you may need to install database driver for your own database)

 ### Run gulp with webpack to generate bundle assets